Biology Facilities

 Unlike many larger universities, the facilities at Slippery Rock University are available to undergraduates in courses and research.
 Undergraduate students have access to:

-Any students interested in using one of the department's facilities should contact the Department Chair Dr. Nicole Dafoe.
+Any students interested in using one of the department's facilities should contact the Department Chair Dr. Stacy Hrizo.

 Teaching & Research Laboratories

 Teaching laboratories oftentimes double as research laboratories.
-These well-equipped facilities are designed for student use and include equipment such as table top unltracentrifuges, uv-vis spectrophotometers, incubators, water baths, gene sequencer, thermocyclers, microcentrifuges, lyophilizer, anaerobic chamber, incubators, autoclaves, oscillating arm shakers, spirometers, pressure chambers, drying ovens, flame photometers, and respirometry systems.
+These well-equipped facilities are designed for student use and include equipment such as unltracentrifuges, uv-vis spectrophotometers, plate readers (UV/VIS, Luminescence, and Fluorescence), fluorimeters, incubators, gene sequencer, real-time PCR machine, LiCOR Imaging system, thermocyclers, microcentrifuges, lyophilizer, sonicator, anaerobic chamber, incubators, growth chambers, autoclaves, spirometers, flame photometers, and respirometry systems.

 Microscopy Facilities

-Each of the laboratories includes a complement of dissecting and stereomicroscopes.
+Each of the teaching laboratories includes a complement of dissecting and stereomicroscopes.
 Both an Olympus AX-70 with bright field, dark field, epifluorescence, Nomarski differential interference contrast, and phase contrast modes and Olympus Scanning Laser Confocal microscope with bright field, epifluorescence, and Nomarski differential interference contrast modes are equipped with photomicrography/video recording capabilities are available for student use following training.
-A cryostage, which allows direct observation of microscopic preparations during regulated cooling and heating, is also available in the department.
+The department also houses a scanning electron microscope for analysis of fixed samples.

 Growth Chambers & Greenhouse

-The Department has three reach-in programmable floor model growth chambers.
+The Department has two reach-in programmable floor model growth chambers by Conviron.
 Temperature, humidity, and illumination are controllable.
+These can also be used to house plant and insect studies.
+They are adaptable for both single tier tall plant growth and mutli-tier short plant growth.
 Housed within the same complex are four mobile bench top units.
 Lighting and temperature to a lesser degree are controlled in these units.
 These chambers are used in both teaching and research.
-The greenhouse is separated into three rooms, one housing cacti and succulents, another with tropical plants, and the third is used for experimentation.
+The greenhouse maintains biological samples for use in teaching and research.

 Digital & High precision Measurement Systems